Mighty Girls shined at this year's premiere science and engineering competition for middle school students!

 Zoey has made an amazing discovery: magical animals show up in her backyard when they need help — so it's up to her to help them feel better!
 This time, it's a sick baby dragon she names Marshmallow.
 With her beloved cat Sassafras, Zoey will use the scientific method to learn enough about her patient to treat him, including testing if Marshmallow is warm or cold blooded; herbivore, carnivore, or omnivore; and much more.
-This first book in a new early reader chapter book series is a fun blend of fantasy and real-world science.
+This first book in the whimsical illustrated early reader chapter book series is a fun blend of fantasy and real-world science.
 Fans of this book can follow Zoey's further adventures in the rest of the Zoey and Sassafras series.

 Third grade scientist and inventor extraordinaire Ada Lace is trying to solve the mystery of a missing dog!
 Ada thinks her homemade gadgets and her knack for scientific thinking will allow her to crack the case, while her neighbor Nina has has her own theory about the missing dog (involving alien abduction, of all things.)
 As Ada and Nina get closer to the solution, though, they'll also discover that opposites can make for the best of friends.
 This new series from Emily Calandrelli, host of Xploration Outer Space and MIT graduate, provides a scientifically-minded detective series that young readers will love.
 For more of Ada's adventures, visit our Ada Lace Collection.